Dahlgren, Illinois: Commerce and transportation

 The depot in 1956 looking SE from 3rd St.

 Agriculture remains the primary economic activity in the vicinity of Dahlgren.
-Other business activity includes retail sales and manufacturing, including the fabrication of custom cabinetry and countertops.
+Other business activity includes retail sales and manufacturing, including the manufacture of countertops and fabrication of structural metal components used for data centers and in auto racing.

 Dahlgren is located on Illinois Route 142 (formerly U.S. Route 460).
 The nearest access to the interstate highway system (I-64) is 10.5 km to the northwest.
 The Evansville Western Railway (EVWR) (formerly CSX Transportation) provides freight rail service to Dahlgren.
 CSX divested 200 km of rail line (from Howell Yard in Evansville, Indiana, to Okawville, Illinois) to the Paducah and Louisville Railway (PAL), an operating entity of Four Rivers Transportation, Inc. This was a transaction whereby CSX sold all track, ties and track equipment to PAL and provided a 20-year lease on the right-of-way.
 Upon completion of the sale on December 31, 2005, PAL transferred all interests to the new Class III operating entity/subsidiary, EVWR, which began operating on January 1, 2006.
 CSX (formerly the Louisville & Nashville R.R.) retains title to all real estate on which the railroad is situated.

 Dahlgren has no passenger services.
 The nearest airports providing service are Marion Williamson County Regional Airport (MWA), Evansville Dress Regional Airport (EVV) and Lambert-Saint Louis International Airport (STL).
 The nearest passenger rail connection (Amtrak) is in Centralia, Illinois.
 Interstate bus service is available in Mount Vernon, Illinois, 15 mi to the northwest.

 Media and communication

 The Dahlgren post office provides service to more than 1,500 customers in the 62828 postal (ZIP) code.
 Dahlgren has had no locally published newspaper since the cessation of publication of The Dahlgren Echo many years ago.
 There is no current newspaper of record as the weekly McLeansboro Times-Leader formerly published in the county seat folded in 2018.
-Other daily newspapers available for home delivery in the area include The Morning Sentinel (Centralia & Mt.
-Vernon) and The Southern Illinoisan (regional print newspaper).
+Other daily newspapers available for home delivery in the area include The Morning Sentinel (Centralia) and The Southern Illinoisan (regional print newspaper).

-Dahlgren is in the Harrisburg, IL / Cape Girardeau, MO / Paducah, KY television Designated Market Area (DMA), the 90th largest television market in 2019 as defined by Nielsen Media Research.
+Dahlgren is in the Harrisburg, IL / Cape Girardeau, MO / Paducah, KY television Designated Market Area (DMA), the 90th largest television market in 2025 as defined by Nielsen Media Research; the market comprises 378,500 TV homes.
 Residents receive over-the-air reception of the following digital broadcast channels from networks and other affiliates: